zacjszewczyk/model-schema/README.md

 ## Background and Motivation

-In ML ops, reproducibility and provenance are paramount.
+In machine learning, reproducibility and provenance are paramount.
 Months after a model is deployed you may need to:

+* Reproduce that model.
+* Replicate certain aspects of that model generation process with improvements in select areas.
-	•	Re-train on new data with identical hyper-parameters.
+* Re-train on new data with identical hyper-parameters.
-	•	Verify which CUDA driver or library version was used.
+* Replicate the environment that produced the original model.
-	•	Compare current performance with historic baselines.
+* Compare current performance with historic baselines.

-Without a rigorous manifest these tasks become guess-work.
+Without detailed documentation, these tasks become guess-work.
 Model Schema solves that by elevating model metadata to a first-class, contract-driven artefact:

-	•	Uniformity – Every model export shares the same field names, types, and defaults.
+* Every model export shares the same field names, types, and defaults.
-	•	Reliability – Fail-fast validation prevents missing or malformed metadata.
+* Validation prevents missing or malformed metadata.
-	•	Traceability – Hashes across inputs, splits, and the model file itself enable full audit trails.
+* Hashes across inputs, splits, and the model file itself enable full audit trails.
-	•	Simplicity – Pure stdlib design keeps dependencies minimal and works in restricted environments.
+* Pure stdlib design keeps dependencies minimal and works in restricted environments.

 By abstracting away boilerplate, you can focus on building better models while ensuring your pipeline remains robust, maintainable, and easy to integrate.

 ## Contributing

-Contributions are welcome from everyone, regardless of role or experience.
+Contributions are welcome from all, regardless of rank or position.

-There are no special system requirements for contributing.
-To edit via the web:
+There are no system requirements for contributing to this project.
+To contribute via the web:

-	1. Click the repository’s “Web IDE” button.
+1. Click GitLab’s “Web IDE” button to open the online editor.
-	2. Make your change (one logical change per commit).
-	3. Click “Commit…” → provide a descriptive message.
-	4. Choose “Create a new branch” (recommended name: first.last).
-	5. Click “Commit”, then open a merge request.
+2. Make your changes. **Note:** limit your changes to one part of one file per commit; for example, edit only the “Description” section here in the first commit, then the “Background and Motivation” section in a separate commit.
+3. Once finished, click the blue “Commit...” button.
+4. Write a detailed description of the changes you made in the “Commit Message” box.
+5. Select the “Create a new branch” radio button if you do not already have your own branch; otherwise, select your branch.
+The recommended naming convention for new branches is ``first.middle.last``.
+6. Click the green “Commit” button.

-You can also contribute locally by forking/cloning the repo, creating a branch, pushing your changes, and opening a PR.
+You may also contribute to this project using your local machine by cloning this repository to your workstation, creating a new branch, commiting and pushing your changes, and creating a merge request.

 ## Contributors

 This section lists project contributors.
-When you submit a merge request, append your name to the list below and (optionally) the sections you contributed.
+When you submit a merge request, remember to append your name to the bottom of the list below.
+You may also include a brief list of the sections to which you contributed.

-* Creator: Zachary Szewczyk
+* **Creator:** Zachary Szewczyk

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-See the full text in LICENSE.md.
-In short, you may remix and share non-commercial derivatives of this work, provided you attribute the original author and license your contributions under the same terms.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+You can view the full text of the license in [LICENSE.md](./LICENSE.md).
+Read more about the license [at the original author’s website](https://zacs.site/disclaimers.html).
+Generally speaking, this license allows individuals to remix this work provided they release their adaptation under the same license and cite this project as the original, and prevents anyone from turning this work or its derivatives into a commercial product.